 10.2.3 Data Arrays

-Within the S102_GridS102BathymetryCoverage, the elevation and uncertainty values (S102_Elevation and S102_Uncertainty) are stored in two dimensional arrays named values, with a prescribed number of columns (numCOL) and rows (numROW).
+Within the S102BathymetryCoverage, the elevation and uncertainty values (elevation and uncertainty) are stored in two dimensional arrays named values, with a prescribed number of columns (numCOL) and rows (numROW).
 This grid is defined as a regular grid (dataCodingFormat = 2), therefore; the elevation and uncertainty values will be for each discrete point in the grid.
 The data array values is two-dimensional.

-Within the S102_Tracking_List, entries are stored in a single dimensional array named values.
-The number of rows in this array is dynamic as entries into this dataset are optional as not all data sources require modifications to the S102_GridS102BathymetryCoverage.
+Within the S102_TrackingListCoverage, entries are stored in a single dimensional array named values.
+The number of rows in this array is dynamic as entries into this dataset are optional as not all data sources require modifications to the S102BathymetryCoverage.
 This grid is defined as a point set (dataCodingFormat = 1), if it exists.